garrandall/popular-music-data/tracks/poetic-justice-kendrick-lamar-drake.md

 That sound like poetic justice, poetic justice
-You were so new to this life but Goddamn, you got adjusted I mean I write poems in these songs dedicated to the fun sex Your natural hair and your soft skin and your big ass in that sundress, ooh Good God, what you doing that walk for?
+You were so new to this life but Goddamn, you got adjusted I mean I write poems in these songs dedicated to the fun sex Your natural hair and your soft skin and your big ass in that sundress, oh Good God, what you doing that walk for?
 When I see that thing move, I just wish we would fight less and we would talk more And they say communication save relations, I can tell